top of page

 • Language proficiency (in English, French, or both)

-Popular PNPs include:
+Popular PNPs in Canada

 • Ontario Immigrant Nominee Program (OINP)